Pixadus/piquant-gui/README.md

 cargo build
 ```

-Or, to run the application,
+Or, to run the application as a debug variety,
 ```
 cargo run
 ```